DVDGNM99/Python-assignments-main/day 02/done in class/notes.md

 Indentation error: there are code columns that contain other functions, especially with booleans.
 These are called blocks.

 pass or ... are used in a script to complete an action that is still under development (work in progress).
+---

+- from first_program import rectangle_area (function)
+in this way I can import the functions defined in first_program.py
+---